aytacg26/ruler_of_the_world/README.md

 ### 3.1.
 Air Forces Card

 This will give air force power to the player.
-Only 3 Air Force Card (1 Card with 3 copies) will be published and it will have a multiplier of 2 on total power indexes of the country cards that player holds.
-This multiplier will be added on to the other Military Force Card multipliers.
-If a player has 20 countries and total power index of those countries is 15, total point from this card will increase to 30 and if the player has an Energy Power Card multiplier of 1.49, total point of player from all these cards will be  44.7 points.
+Only 3 Air Force Card (1 Card with 3 copies) will be published and it will have a multiplier of 2 on total power indexes of the country cards that the player holds.
+This multiplier will be added to the other Military Force Card multipliers.
+If a player has 20 countries and the total power index of those countries is 15, the total point from this card will increase to 30 and if the player has an Energy Power Card multiplier of 1.49, the total point of the player from all these cards will be  44.7 points.

-This point contains Country Points, Effect of Technology Cards, Effect of Energy Power Cards plus effect of Air Forces Card.
+This point contains Country Points, Effect of Technology Cards, Effect of Energy Power Cards plus the effect of Air Forces Card.
 Complete Calculation will be given at the end of all Military Force Card explanations and it will contain detailed calculations

 ---
 ### 3.2.
 Land Forces Card
 This will give land force power to the player.
-Only 4 Land Force Card will be published (1 Card with 4 copies) and it will have a multiplier of 1.6 on total power indexes of the country cards that player holds.
-This multiplier will be added on to the other Military Force Card multipliers.
-If a player has Air Force Card, total Military Force multiplier will be 3.6 (2 from Air Force Card and 1.6 from Land Forces Card).
-In this case, if a player has 20 countries and total power index of those countries is 15, total point from Military Force Card multipliers will be 3.6 x 15 =  54 and if the player has an Energy Power Card multiplier of 1.49, total point of player from all these cards will be 80.46.
+Only 4 Land Force Card will be published (1 Card with 4 copies) and it will have a multiplier of 1.6 on total power indexes of the country cards that the player holds.
+This multiplier will be added to the other Military Force Card multipliers.
+If a player has Air Force Card, the total Military Force multiplier will be 3.6 (2 from Air Force Card and 1.6 from Land Forces Card).
+In this case, if a player has 20 countries and the total power index of those countries is 15, the total point from Military Force Card multipliers will be 3.6 x 15 =  54 and if the player has an Energy Power Card multiplier of 1.49, total point of player from all these cards will be 80.46.

 ---
 ### 3.3.
 Naval Forces Card
 This will give naval force power to the player.
-Only 3 Naval Force Card will be published (1 Card with 3 Copies) and it will have a multiplier of 1.8 on total power indexes of the country cards that player holds.
-This multiplier will be added on to the other Military Force multipliers.
-If a player has all three Military Force Cards (Air Forces Card, Land Forces Card and Naval Forces Card), she or he will have a total military force multiplier of 5.4 (2 from Air Force Card, 1.6 from Land Forces Card and 1.8 from Naval Forces Card).
-In this case, if a player has 20 countries and total power index of those countries is 15, total point from Military Force Card multipliers will be 5.4 x 15 =  81 and if the player has an Energy Power Card multiplier of 1.49, total point of player from all these cards will be 120.69
+Only 3 Naval Force Card will be published (1 Card with 3 Copies) and it will have a multiplier of 1.8 on total power indexes of the country cards that the player holds.
+This multiplier will be added to the other Military Force multipliers.
+If a player has all three Military Force Cards (Air Forces Card, Land Forces Card, and Naval Forces Card), she or he will have a total military force multiplier of 5.4 (2 from Air Force Card, 1.6 from Land Forces Card, and 1.8 from Naval Forces Card).
+In this case, if a player has 20 countries and the total power index of those countries is 15, the total point from Military Force Card multipliers will be 5.4 x 15 =  81 and if the player has an Energy Power Card multiplier of 1.49, total point of player from all these cards will be 120.69

 ### Detailed Point Calculation Example :